City of the Spider Queen: Publication history

-The book was published in 2002, and was written by James Wyatt, with cover art by Todd Lockwood and interior art by Scott Fischer, Rebecca Guay, Vince Locke, Raven Mimura, Puddnhead, Christopher Shy, Ben Templesmith, and Sam Wood.
+The softcover adventure module was published in September 2002, and was written by James Wyatt.
+Cover art is by Todd Lockwood and interior art by Scott Fischer, Rebecca Guay, Vince Locke, Raven Mimura, Puddnhead, Christopher Shy, Ben Templesmith, and Sam Wood.

+City of the Spider Queen was released as part of Wizards of the Coast's "Year of the Drow" multimedia event which also included the start of the six-book series War of the Spider Queen (2002–2005), R. A. Salvatore's novel The Thousand Orcs (2002), and the City of the Spider Queen Miniatures Boxed Set (2002) along with articles in Dragon #298 and Dungeon #94 and a crossover in the Chainmail Miniatures Game.
 Rich Baker commented on how the adventure was developed: "James [Wyatt] and I were present in the original planning sessions with Bob Salvatore, Richard Byers, Thomas Reid, and Phil Athans as the whole War of the Spider Queen plan was hammered out, so the game guys and book guys were able to put together a common plot that everyone was happy with.
 That said, we hit an early snag when we realized that the adventure's original setting would give away the plot of the second book in the War of the Spider Queen series, but James came up with an alternate location for the adventure that worked even better than the original site."

+It was the only official Forgotten Realms module for the 3rd Edition.
+City of the Spider Queen did not meet its projected sales targets, so Wizards of the Coast cut back on production of new adventures.
+A web enhancement later released for the Player's Guide to Faerûn (2004) updated all the monsters in this module for 3.5.